NarekManukyan/flutter_boilerplate/README.md

 5- mixins - Contains the mixins.
 6- models - Contains the models.
 7- providers - Contains the providers.
-8- screens - Contains the UI parts of screens.
+8- pages - Contains the UI parts of pages.
 9- store - Contains store(s) for state-management of your application, to connect the reactive data of your application with the UI.
 10- themes - Contains the themes, colors, and styles.
 11- utils — Contains the utilities/common functions of your application.